Goal-Oriented A-Posteriori Estimation of Model Error as an Aid to Parameter Estimation: Applications

 \subsection{Verification of the estimates and calibration of the tumor growth model}

 The parameters in the low-fidelity tumor model are assumed to be known with reasonable accuracy.
-For the demonstration of the proposed model calibration approach, a non-dimensional setting with the tissue domain $\Omega = (0,1)^2$ and time $t$ in the interval $(0, 1)$ is considered.
-For the temporal discretization, an implicit time marching scheme with the time step of $\Delta t = 0.005$ is employed.
+To demonstrate the proposed model calibration approach, a non-dimensional setting with the tissue domain $\Omega = (0,1)^2$ and time $t$ in the interval $(0, 1)$ is considered.
 For the spatial discretization, a uniform mesh of quadrilateral elements of size $h = 1/50$ is considered and continuous first order finite element approximations on this mesh are employed.
-All computations are performed using the Fenics library \cite{alnaes2015fenics, logg2012automated}.
+To discretize the problem in time, a first-order semi-implicit time marching scheme with the time step of $\Delta t = 0.005$ is employed for the nonlinear PDE whereas for the linear problem to compute $\hat{e}_0$ a first-order implicit time marching scheme with the same time step of $\Delta t = 0.005$ is used.
+For the nonlinear transient PDE, to solve the nonlinear problem at every time step, Picard iteration is employed.
+Further details on the numerical discretization are given in \cref{s:numdisc}.
 The known values of parameters in the low-fidelity model and parameters associated with the high-fidelity model are listed in \cref{tab:LFparams}.